-GRA assignments are made within the PhD program in consultation with the Associate Dean for Research (ADR).
+GRA assignments are made during the summer semester in preparation for a start date of Aug.
+1, within the PhD program and in consultation with the Associate Deans for Academic Affairs (ADAA) and Research (ADR).
 Students in coursework with a 50% GRA appointment must be enrolled as full-time students in the PhD program (at least 9 credit hours in each of the Fall and Spring semesters).
 Students with a 50% GRA who have completed coursework must enroll in at least 6 hours of dissertation research (SW 600) every semester, including summers, until graduation or until the GRA expires.

 Questions about the financial aspects of the GRA, such as about paychecks, contracts, health insurance, tuition coverage and account balances, should be directed to the CSW Human Resources office or College business office.
 Other questions can be directed to the PhD program director and/or PhD program assistant.